sarathkumar365/Dynamic-Forms/README.md

-# JSON-Driven Dynamic Form POC (SQLite-safe)
+# JSON-Driven Dynamic Form POC

-This variant stores JSON as **strings** to be compatible with SQLite (Prisma does not support `Json` type on SQLite).
+This app lets you build forms from a custom FormSpec, compile them to JSON Schema + UI Schema, publish immutable snapshots, generate share links, render public forms, and collect submissions.

+It now uses Prisma with PostgreSQL (Json columns) for storage.

 The app:
 - Accepts a JSON Schema + optional UI Schema
-- Saves it as a Template
+- Saves it as a Form
 - Publishes an immutable snapshot (Publication)
 - Generates share links
 - Renders a public form at `/f/{token}` using @rjsf/core